codeOfRobin/Questions-to-ask-your-interviewer-iOS/README.md

 - [ ] CI ?
 	- [ ] How many apps/targets/schemes?
 	- [ ] How big is your Fastfile?
-	- [ ] Does it have several environment references?
+	- [ ] Does it have several environment references (ENV["Something"] make things more difficult to debug)?
-	- [ ] Can you dry run a lane on your machine right now?
+	- [ ] Can you dry run a lane on your machine right now (CI machines should not be *unique* in any way, if possible)?
 	- [ ] Codesigning?
 - [ ] Testing ?
 	- [ ] Does the management feel testing is not an important aspect of software development / can be taken up later?